city41/kof94te/findings/membdisp.md

 NOTE: applying `teamSelectNeverEnds.json` patch is helpful.

-This seems to be the memory that is used to decide which characters are rendered in team select (order select too?)
+This is the memory used to display characters during team and order select.

-P1's is at 102910, and P2 at 102b10. half a kb in size, just like the P1MEMBER section
+There are six of them, one for each character

+102910: team 1, char 1
+102B10: team 1, char 2
+102D10: team 1, char 3
+102f10: team 2, char 1
+103110: team 2, char 2
+103310: team 2, char 3

 ## decoding